cla-bit/PayStackEase/docs/source/settlements.rst

 Settlements Module
 ===========================================

-.. :py:currentmodule:: paystackease.apis.settlements

-Wrapper for Paystack Settlements API.
+This wrapper class facilitates synchronous integration with Paystack Settlements API.
 The Settlements API allows you to gain insights into payouts made by Paystack to your bank account.

 -------------

 .. py:class:: SettlementClientAPI(secret_key: str = None)

-    Bases: :py:class:`~paystackease.base.PayStackBaseClientAPI`

     Paystack Settlement API Reference: `Settlements`_